updated

 Farming:

-Our homestead is nestled amidst beautiful countryside, and is walking/biking distance to several other intentional communities with a variety of other interests.
-We are less than an hour away from Richmond, VA, Charlottesville, VA, and two hours from Washington DC.
+Our homestead is nestled amidst beautiful countryside, and is about 10 min. from a town and about 30-45min. to cities (Richmond and Charlottesville).
 The ocean and the mountains are both a day trip away.

 • Types of help and learning opportunities